 Figure 3 - Illustrations of the symbols chosen here to accurately represent the ecosystem network hypergraph (a) and the full representation of the termite hypergraph (b, the same ecosystem as in Fig. 1).
 The sub-hypergraph corresponding to the last rule (R9) of the termite ecosystem (Table 1) is displayed: Ac+, Sd- >> Wk-, Rp- with its corresponding traditional graph (a) and our proposed hypergraph notation (b).
-See (Pommereau et al., 2022a, 2022b) for explanations of each symbol indicating how token should circulate in the hypernetwork.
+See the main text and (Pommereau et al., 2022a, 2022b) for explanations of each symbol indicating how tokens should circulate in the hypernetwork.
 The full ecosystem network hypergraph of the termite colony is displayed (c) with the corresponding symbols (b), and with the variable and process names found in Table 1.

 Simultaneously, it becomes relevant to analyze the EN structure itself and to highlight the graph topology for ecological insights (Fig. 2b-3b).
 Here, no shape is assumed for the EN; instead, the graph topology is allowed to emerge from the chosen variables and known interactions, bringing interacting variables closer and moving non-interacting variables further out.
 With an appropriate graph layout (Fig. 2b), algorithms and graph analyses (Kamada & Kawai, 1989), it is possible to produce representations that help in understanding node properties (e.g., whether they influence or are influenced by other nodes) and many other properties (e.g., betweenness, connectivity index) as is already routinely the case in ecology (e.g., Urban & Keitt, 2001; Foltête & Giraudoux, 2012).
-For example, a relevant boundary of the ecosystem under examination may be computed by excluding nodes that influence others but are not influenced in turn (e.g., the sun and other so-called control variables), and including all the others (e.g., a species simultaneously eating and being eaten) (Fig. 2b).
+For example, a relevant boundary of the ecosystem under examination may be computed by excluding nodes that influence others but are not influenced in turn (e.g., the sun and other so-called control variables), and including all the others (e.g., a species simultaneously eating and being eaten) (dashed ellipse, Fig. 2b).

 Qualitative ecosystem dynamics